run-llama/llama_index/docs/core_modules/data_modules/documents_and_nodes/usage_documents.md

 Documents also offer the chance to include useful metadata.
 Using the `metadata` dictionary on each document, additional information can be included to help inform responses and track down sources for query responses.
 This information can be anything, such as filenames or categories.
 If you are intergrating with a vector database, keep in mind that some vector databases require that the keys must be strings, and the values must be flat (either `str`, `float`, or `int`).

 Any information set in the `metadata` dictionary of each document will show up in the `metadata` of each source node created from the document.
-Additionaly, this information is included in the nodes, enabling the index to utilize it on queries and responses.
+Additionally, this information is included in the nodes, enabling the index to utilize it on queries and responses.
 By default, the metadata is injected into the text for both embedding and LLM model calls.

 There are a few ways to set up this dictionary: